je-suis-tm/graph-theory/README.md

 ### 7. Forex Arbitrage

-Finding the shortest path on a map is not the only problem Dijkstra can apply to.
+Finding the shortest path on a map is not the only problem Dijkstra can solve.
 Financial market is another application.
 As we all know, currency pairs have both bid and ask price.
 The market is weak-efficient.
-There is always opportunity for triangle arbitrage or rectangle arbitrage.
-We can exchange from currency A to currency B then to currency C if we can gain profit rather than directly exchanging currency A to currency C. We set each currency as the node, the rate from one currency to another as the edge.
-And the return from arbitrage would be the criteria for Dijkstra.
-However, Dijkstra cannot detect the negative return among currency pairs.
-There is an improved version called Bellman-Ford that can detect the negative cycle during the traversal.
+There could be an opportunity for triangle arbitrage or rectangle arbitrage.
+We can exchange from currency A to currency B then to currency C if we can churn out more profit rather than directly exchanging currency A to currency C. We set each currency as the vertex and the exchange rate from one currency to another as the weight of the edge.
+The arbitrage with some logarithm transformation would be the criteria for Dijkstra.
+However, Dijkstra cannot properly handle a graph structure with negative weights.
+We will introduce an improved version called Bellman-Ford which is able to detect the negative cycle during the traversal.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/preview/arbitrage.png)